 - The safety and security of our people and the integrity of our operations are our top priorities.
 Our health and safety compliance program seeks to protect our workforce and the communities in which we operate by setting a goal of zero incidents, zero harm, zero compromise.
-We have well developed and thoughtful processes for identifying and mitigating safety risks: - Identification behavior-based safety programs, job safety analysis, emergency response drills and contractor vetting through a reputable third-party vendor - Mitigation contractor safety improvement plans, root cause analyses, risk ranking/mitigation reviews for every project, pre-job safety startup reviews, and a library of over 30 individual training courses - Our success as a company is not measured only by our financial results but also by how we treat our employees.
-We seek to help our people enjoy healthier lives, achieve educational goals, and pursue economic opportunities for themselves and their families by offering competitive compensation and benefits, including: - Healthcare coverage medical and prescription, dental and vision - Financial assistance health savings accounts, dependent care flexible spending account coverage and 401(k) plan with matching - Insurance basic life, accidental death and disability, short-term disability and long-term disability coverage - Lifestyle employee assistance program, holidays and personal choice days, paid vacation and sick leave, company-paid parental leave, subsidized gym memberships and free parking and public transportation - In response to the COVID-19 pandemic, and as further highlighted in our Annual Report on 10-K for the fiscal year ending December 31, 2021, we implemented significant changes that we believe to be in the best interest of our employees: - Having our office employees work from home to the extent they are able - Implementing additional safety measures, including required weekly or bi-weekly testing and other recommended public health measures for our field employees continuing critical on-site work - Continuing to monitor the COVID-19 environment in order to (i) protect the health and safety of our employees and contract workers and (ii) determine when a return to an in-office working arrangement will be appropriate
+We have well-developed and thoughtful processes for identifying and mitigating safety risks: - Identification behavior-based safety programs, job safety analysis, emergency response drills and contractor vetting through a reputable third-party vendor - Mitigation contractor safety improvement plans, root cause analyses, risk ranking and mitigation reviews, pre-job safety startup reviews, and a library of over 30 individual training courses - Our success as a company is not measured only by our financial results but also by how we treat our employees.
+We seek to help our people enjoy healthier lives, achieve educational goals, and pursue economic opportunities for themselves and their families by offering competitive compensation and benefits, including: - Healthcare coverage medical and prescription, dental and vision - Financial assistance health savings accounts, student loan repayment reimbursement, dependent care flexible spending account coverage and 401(k) plan with matching up to 6% - Insurance basic life, accidental death and disability, short-term disability and long-term disability coverage - Lifestyle employee assistance program, holidays and personal choice days, paid vacation and sick leave, company-paid parental leave, subsidized gym memberships and free parking and public transportation - We have continued to operate throughout the COVID-19 pandemic, in some cases subject to federal, state and local regulations, and we have taken and continue to take steps to protect the health and safety of our workers.
+In response to the COVID-19 pandemic, we have: - Implemented protocols that we believe to be in the best interest of our employees, as well as the communities in which we operate, and that comply with government orders, when applicable. - During 2022, transitioned from a hybrid working arrangement for non-field level employees, which involved a combination of in-office and remote work-from-home arrangements, to an in-office working arrangement for all non-field level employees. - Doing the right thing is essential to our culture.
+To that end, we conduct an annual, company-wide ethics and compliance training program that covers, among other things, ethical business practices, insider trading, anti-discrimination and anti-harassment.

-- Doing the right thing is essential to our culture, and we communicate to our employees that it is essential to their, and our, long-term success.
-To that end, we conduct an annual, company-wide ethics and compliance training program that covers, among other things, ethical business practices, insider trading, and anti-discrimination and anti-harassment. - · We respect human rights and promote them in our supply chain by, among other things, adhering to our internal policies, including: - Supplier Code of Conduct promotes the fair and ethical treatment of suppliers, contractors, independent consultants and other parties that Antero Midstream works with through a set of guidelines focusing on equal opportunity, workplace safety, protection of the environment, compensation and protection of proprietary information and requires the protection of human rights and respect for freedom of association - Human, Labor and Indigenous Rights Policy promotes respect of human rights through compliance with applicable national and local laws as well as pertinent trends and norms with respect to compensation, discrimination, health and safety, community and indigenous peoples; prohibits child labor, forced labor and human trafficking; recognizes freedom of association; prohibits workplace harassment, discrimination, and misuse of employer power, in line with applicable laws related to all of these topics; and provides access to a hotline for reporting concerns or grievances
+- We respect human rights and promote them in our supply chain by, among other things, adhering to our internal policies, including: - Supplier Code of Conduct promotes the fair and ethical treatment by suppliers, contractors, independent consultants and other parties that Antero Midstream works with through a set of guidelines focusing on equal opportunity, workplace safety, protection of the environment, compensation and protection of proprietary information and requires the protection of human rights and respect for freedom of association - Human, Labor and Indigenous Rights Policy -promotes respect of human rights through compliance with applicable national and local laws as well as pertinent trends and norms with respect to compensation, discrimination, health and safety, community and indigenous peoples; prohibits child labor, forced labor and human trafficking; recognizes freedom of association; prohibits workplace harassment, discrimination, and misuse of employer power, in line with applicable laws related to all of these topics; and provides access to a hotline for reporting concerns or grievances